|

 radicals, a byproduct of the body's metabolic processes.
 Free radicals are

-thought to contribute to the development of atherosclerosis.
-Investigations also are being done to improve heart
+thought to contribute to the development of atherosclerosis.)

 YOUR DOCTOR!
 How to be Independently Healthy (reader reviews at